kaptainkolapo/area_perimeter_ITS_code/README.md

 2.⁠ ⁠Open the folder in PyCharm (or any Python IDE).
 3.⁠ ⁠Run the Python file
 ## Notes
-•⁠  ⁠The ITS tracks student progress and provides guidance such as feedback/hints depending on the learner’s performance.
+•⁠ The ITS tracks student progress and provides guidance such as feedback/hints depending on the learner’s performance.